mesosphere-backup/dcos-cassandra-service/README.md

 ### Backup

-You can take a complete snapshot of your DCOS Cassandra ring and upload the artifacts to S3.
+You can take a complete snapshot of your DCOS Cassandra ring and upload the artifacts to S3 or to Azure.

+#### S3 Backup

-To perform a backup, enter the following command on the DCOS CLI:
+To perform a backup to S3, enter the following command on the DCOS CLI:

 ```
 $ dcos cassandra --name=<service-name> backup start \